amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 Choose **Apply Policy**

 3\.
-Get details on Elastic Container Repository where we will be pushing and pulling Docker images to/from.
+Get details about the iridium ECR repository where we will be pushing and pulling Docker images to/from.

 We now have the building blocks in place to start automating the builds of our Docker images.
 Now it's time to figure out how to use the Amazon Elastic Container Registry.

-In the AWS Management Console, navigate to the Amazon Elastic Container Service console.
-On the left, click on Repositories.
-This time, we'll use the **iridium repository** instead of the monolith repository.
+In the AWS Management Console, navigate to [Repositories](https://console.aws.amazon.com/ecs/home#/repositories) in the ECS dashboard.
+Click on the repository with "iridium" in the name.

-Copy the login, build, tag, and push commands to use later.
+Click on "View Push Commands" and copy the login, build, tag, and push commands to use later.

 ![ECR Get Iridium Commands](images/1-ecr-get-iridium-commands.png)

 4\.
 Connect to your AWS CodeCommit repository.

-In the AWS Management Console, navigate to the AWS CodeCommit dashboard.
-Choose the repository named **Environmentname-iridium-repo** where Environmentname is what you entered in CloudFormation.
+In the AWS Management Console, navigate to the [AWS CodeCommit](https://console.aws.amazon.com/codecommit/home#) dashboard.
+Choose the repository named **EnvironmentName-iridium-repo** where *EnvironmentName* is what you entered in CloudFormation.
 A screen should appear saying **Connect to your repository**.
 *Note: If you are familiar with using git, feel free to use the ssh connection as well.*

-When the **Connect to your repository** menu appears, choose **HTTPS** for the connection type to make things simpler for this lab.
-Then follow the **Steps to clone your repository**.
-Click on the **IAM User** link.
-This will generate credentials for you to log into CodeCommit when trying to check your code in.
+When the **Connect to your repository** screen appears, choose **HTTPS** for the connection type to make things simpler for this lab.

+In the "Steps to clone your repository" section, click on the **IAM User** link.
+This will launch the IAM dashboard in a new tab, so you can generate credentials for to log into CodeCommit when trying to check your code in.

 ![CodeCommit Create IAM User](images/1-cc-createiam.png)